da4all/da4all.github.io/_showcase/c19vseducation.md

 profile:
     image: blevins-profile.jpg
-    caption: This image is a graph from the National CEnter for Education Statistics.
-The descriptions reads: "Percentage of schools reporting moving some or all classes to online distance-learning formats, by school control: 2020."
-The chart shows 77% for "Public" and 73% for "Private."
+    caption: "This image is a graph from the National CEnter for Education Statistics.
+The descriptions reads: 'Percentage of schools reporting moving some or all classes to online distance-learning formats, by school control: 2020.'
+The chart shows 77% for 'Public' and 73% for 'Private.'"
     filetype: Op-Ed
     contributors: Student A
     source: https://nces.ed.gov/surveys/annualreports/topical-studies/covid/